A Law Firm Protecting Your Rights

-The overwhelming number of serious injuries and wrongful deaths that occur at university campuses rarely get attention from the media, but times are changing.
+The overwhelming number of serious injuries and wrongful deaths that occur on campus rarely get attention from the media, but times and the level of coverage are changing.
 Hazing and bullying are other common causes of injury at colleges and secondary schools.
-The recent death of a pledge at a Penn State fraternity house is clear example.
 If you are a parent or victim, it's time to speak out.
 Learn more about sexual assault on college campuses and your legal rights below.

 Examples of Inadequate Property Security